Common Data Structures with Java

-This article is about the main data structures with high-level coding examples in Java.
+This article is about the common data structures with high-level coding examples in Java.
 We will discuss

 - Array in Java